MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/01-Set-up-environment.md

 1. Select **Refresh manually**, then select **Save**.

-### Ingest customer data from Point of Sale Purchases
+### Task 3: Ingest customer data from Point of Sale Purchases
 1. In **Customer Insights**, expand **Data** on the left navigation menu and select **Data sources**.

 1. Select **+ Add a data source**, choose **Microsoft Power Query** and name the source **PoS**, then select **Next**.